The Causality-Driven Company

 Armed with these insights from our production floor we draw up the following causal model - showing the connections among our production parameters and the quality score of our product:

-A simplistic, and perhaps crude, way of interpreting the arrows between parameters AA, BB, and CC is to imagine these arrows were unidirectional mechanical springs.
-If I pull on parameter AA by changing it somehow, I also move around parameters BB and CC - however pulling on CC does not affect AA as that spring is unidirectional.
+A simplistic, and perhaps crude, way of interpreting the arrows between parameters , , and is to imagine these arrows were unidirectional mechanical springs.
+If I pull on parameter by changing it somehow, I also move around parameters and - however pulling on does not affect as that spring is unidirectional.

 Interconnected variables are hard to disentangle